2000 Hungarian Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and in the subsequent press conference.
 Häkkinen said that modifications to his car's engine caused his good start.
 Norbert Haug, Vice President of Mercedes-Benz Motorsport, complimented his victory.
 "Mika had a great race," he said.
 "His victory may have looked easy, but it was tough to achieve and in my view this was one of his best drives ever."
 Although he was unable to catch Häkkinen, Michael Schumacher expressed satisfaction with finishing second.
 He admitted to being too cautious at the start because he lost momentum and said Häkkinen would have overtaken him during the pit stops had he not done so at the start.
 Coulthard believed his car had balance issues prior to his first pit stop, which accounted for his lack of place.
 He also said that time spent behind backmarkers during the second stint hampered his attempts to overtake Michael Schumacher, but that third was the best possible result he could have achieved.

 Following Ferrari's previous race victory, Brawn stated, "Our pitstops and our race strategy went well, but we just weren't quick enough.", while Di Montezemolo urged Ferrari's mechanics and engineers to focus on resolving the issue of wheel-spin and praised Häkkinen for his recent trend of good starts.
 Barrichello blamed his fourth-place finish on a poor qualifying performance.
 Ralf Schumacher and Frentzen were pleased to finish fifth and sixth, respectively.
 Fisichella, who retired with a brake problem, stated that the recurring issue damaged his car and forced his retirement.
 Gené blamed his stop-go penalty on faulty radio communication with his team, saying that he was not shown the blue flag until the last moment.
 Gary Anderson, Jaguar's technical director, was furious with Gené after the race, believing the Spaniard's driving cost Irvine the chance to score points.
 "I don't understand why the blue flags weren't waved because it was plain for all to see." said Anderson.

-As a result of the race result, Häkkinen took the lead in the World Drivers' Championship for the first time in the season, with 64 points, putting Michael Schumacher two points behind him.
+As a result of the race result, Häkkinen's victory saw him claim the lead in the World Drivers' Championship for the first time in the season, with 64 points, putting Michael Schumacher two points behind him.
 Coulthard was third with 58 points, nine points ahead of fourth-placed Barrichello and 40 points ahead of fifth-placed Fisichella.
 McLaren became the new leaders of the World Constructors' Championship with 112 points, demoting Ferrari to second on 111 points.
 Williams in third were now six points ahead of Benetton in fourth.
 With Jordan's one point scored by Frentzen finishing sixth, the team passed BAR for fifth with 12 points.
 Despite McLaren taking the lead in both championships, team principal Ron Dennis acknowledged he expected both drivers to have the advantage in most of the five remaining races but that complacency would limit his team's chances of success.